-Snowshoeing, Husky, Ice fishing & Lunch
+Snowshoeing, Ice fishing, Husky & Lunch

 Snowshoeing trips

-Snowshoeing, Husky, Ice fishing & Lunch
+Snowshoeing, Ice fishing, Husky & Lunch

 Welcome to a four and a half hour trip to GLØD’s wilderness camp just outside Alta combining snowshoeing and ice fishing.
 A hot lunch is also included.
 We will be joined by a husky to help us pull the gear.